mizmay/standalone_web_maps_foss4g2025/workshop/step-01.md

    - Leave "Copy the `main` branch only" checked
    - You now have the starter files you need

-## Set Up Your Local Computer
+## On Your Local Computer

-### Optional: Install VS Code

-If you don't already have a code editor, a popular choice is Visual Studio Code (VS Code):

-1. **Download VS Code**: Visit [https://code.visualstudio.com/](https://code.visualstudio.com/)
-2. **Install**: Follow the installation instructions for your operating system
+After forking, you'll want to work with the code on your computer.

+Scroll down to **Install Prerequisites** if you need to install either:
-3. **Verify**: Open VS Code to confirm it's installed correctly
+- VS Code

-**Note**: VS Code is built on open source but includes proprietary components (telemetry, branding).
-If you prefer a fully open source alternative, consider [VSCodium](https://vscodium.com/), which uses the same codebase without Microsoft's additions.
-The workshop instructions work with either version.
+- Git

+Once you have the prerequisites, follow the instructions below.

 ### Clone Your Fork Locally

-After forking, you'll want to work with the code on your computer:

 1. **Get your repository URL**:
-   - On your fork's page, click the green "Code" button
+   - On your fork's Github page, click the green "Code" button
    - Copy the HTTPS URL (looks like `https://github.com/YOUR-USERNAME/standalone_web_maps_foss4g2025.git`)

 2. **Clone the repository using VS Code**: